Take action today. Call our experts at: phone icon1-800-522-5221

 Let AAFMAA Help You Buy a Home

-Find out about all of AAFMAA’s comprehensive Member benefits, including AAFMAA Mortgage Services LLC (AMS) for mortgages to build, buy, or refi a home, or contact us now to learn about our many other insurance, home loan, and wealth management programs for servicemembers, Veterans, and their families.
+Find out about all of AAFMAA’s comprehensive Member benefits, including AAFMAA Mortgage Services LLC (AMS) for mortgages to build, buy, or refi a home, or contact us now to learn about our many other insurance, home loan, and military wealth management programs for servicemembers, Veterans, and their families.

 This article was originally published December 2, 2020.